zriyansh/signoz.io/blog/2021-10-18-datadog-vs-newrelic.md

 Datadog and New Relic have been leaders in the application monitoring domain for many years.
 But they are not suited for everyone.
 SigNoz can be a great choice as an alternative to Datadog or New Relic.
 Some of the advantages of using SigNoz over Datadog and New Relic are:

 - **Open-Source**<br></br>
   SigNoz is open-source, just like OpenTelemetry.
-We believe a developer tool that developers use to make their applications more resilient should be more accessible.
-But the open-source ecosystem lacked a good SaaS-like experience, and that’s [why we built SigNoz](https://signoz.io/blog/open-source-datadog-alternative/).

 Being open-source, SigNoz is more suited to use cases where privacy is a concern, as it can be self-hosted.
 It can also be used in a hybrid way - using open-source for the dev and staging environment and [cloud](https://signoz.io/teams/) for the production environment.

 - **OpenTelemetry-native**<br></br>
-  We believe OpenTelemetry is the future.
-It is one of the leading open-source projects backed by CNCF and second only to Kubernetes when it comes to popularity.
-It also makes a lot of sense to have an open-source standard deeply integrated with your application and infrastructure rather than a vendor-specific agent.
+  OpenTelemetry is one of the leading open-source projects backed by CNCF and second only to Kubernetes when it comes to popularity.
+It is also safer to have an open-source standard deeply integrated with your application and infrastructure rather than a vendor-specific agent.
 OpenTelemetry frees you from vendor lock-in.

   SigNoz is built to support OpenTelemetry from day 1.
 Our APM experience is based fully on OpenTelemetry data, and we provide features that utilize OpenTelemetry data well.